conduitio-labs/conduit-connector-firebolt/README.md

 The Firebolt connector is one of Conduit plugins.
 It provides both, a source and a destination Firebolt connector.

+In order to work with Firebolt the connector needs access to an [engine](https://docs.firebolt.io/working-with-engines/).
+Engines are computed clusters that run database workloads.

-The connector will start the Firebolt engine you specified via the connector configuration.
+If the engine you specified via the connector configuration is not started the connector will start it for you.
 And it will periodically check the engine status until it's started.

 ### Prerequisites